 If you or someone you love has received an IVC filter and suffered severe health complications or death, you may be entitled to compensation for medical bills, lost wages, and pain and suffering.
 Contact our drug injury lawyers to get the legal help you need, today.
 Woods and Woods defective medical device lawyers have helped injured people since 1985.

 What are IVC Filters?

 The IVC (Inferior Vena Cava) carries blood away from the lower body into your heart.
 The IVC filter is a device that is put into the vein with the purpose of catching blood clots before they are carried into the heart.
 The IVC filter is designed to prevent pulmonary embolisms.
-Many patients who are implanted with IVC filters could not take anticoagulant medications and therefore opted to have an IVC filter placed in their vein.
+Many patients who are implanted with IVC filters cannot take anticoagulant medications and therefore opt to have an IVC filter placed in their vein.

 What is the problem with IVC Filters?

 The lawsuits against the manufacturer of IVC Filters allege the company did not adequately warn potential patients about the risks associated with IVC Filters.
 Some lawsuits have been filed because metal fragments broke off the IVC Filter and ended up damaging other organs.
 Other lawsuits allege that the manufacturer of the IVC Filter knew about the dangers of the filters yet failed to warn the general public.
 There seems to even be credibility to claims that the company forged an FDA employee’s signature in order to get FDA approval.

 What risks are associated with faulty IVC Filters?

 Many patients were injured when their IVC Filter moved from its original place.
 That means the device migrated and became stuck in places it was not supposed to be.
 If an IVC Filter migrates it could potentially damage other organs.
 If pieces of the IVC Filter become loose and go into the bloodstream, the broken piece could seriously damage the heart and lungs.